 There are several types of anxiety disorders that you may be affected by, including:

 Generalized Anxiety Disorder

-Someone with generalized anxiety disorder manifests unwarranted amounts of anxiety for months at at a time.
+Someone with generalized anxiety disorder manifests unwarranted amounts of anxiety for months at a time.
 This extended period of anxiety can cause many unwanted symptoms, including sleep issues, a hard time controlling worries, an inability to concentrate, and restlessness.

 Unexpected and persistent panic attacks are the hallmark of panic disorder.
 During an attack, the sufferer might feel as if they are out of control of their body and mind, their heart might beat hard and fast, and they could sweat, shake, and even lose their breath.
-Even after an attack has finished, anxiety continues because the fear of when and where the next one could occur persists.
+Even after an attack has finished, anxiety continues because of the fear of when and where the next one could occur persists.

 Social Anxiety Disorder

-If someone has social anxiety disorder, they will do everything they can to avoid social situations where they feel they might be embarrassed or rejected by other people.
+If someone has a social anxiety disorder, they will do everything they can to avoid social situations where they feel they might be embarrassed or rejected by other people.
 This disorder often makes itself worse by forcing the sufferer to further shun social interactions for fear of being judged.
 This lack of exposure to other people often creates difficulties when it comes to making new friends or even holding down a job.

 In addition to the mental symptoms of anxiety, physical symptoms of anxiety include: